RParedesPalacios/GILA/docs/class_models.md

 -models auto
 ~~~

 > Note: by default automodel uses 3x3 convolutions with stride=1 and padding.
-After each convolutional block applies a 2x2 max-pooling with stride 2.
-Also automodel by default uses batch normalization and after the batchnorm apply a ReLu as activation function.
+After each convolution, automodel stacks a batch normalization layer and a ReLu activation layer.
+Convolutional layers are stacked as many as defined by the -autonconv argument to form a convolutional block.
+Finally, after each convolutional block a 2x2 max-pooling with stride 2 is applied.

 Some modifications can be done to the auto model.